Brainhack-AMX/Brainhacking-101/Install.md

 ## Nilearn and Plotting

-Download Python if you have not already using the instructions above.
+Download Python and nibabel if you have not already using the instructions above.
 Then type the following in a terminal:

+`pip install scikit-learn matplotlib`
 `pip install -U --user nilearn`

 ## Neurodebian